mahfuzurrahman98/bit-mascot-assignment/README.md

        php artisan serve
        ```

 Now, you should be able to access the project in your web browser.
+To access the admin portal of the application you need to use the credentials:

+    Email: admin@localhost.local
+    Password: amdin

 ## Technologies Used